200 hrs Yoga

 Tecahers Training Course

-leT the jounrey begin!
+leT the journey begin!

-Welcome to the 'Live Empowered Yoga Teachers Training Course'!
+Welcome to the 'Live Empowered Yoga Teachers Training Course'

-What we will learn on the course?
+What will I learn on the course?

-MODULE 1
+Module 1

 Techniques, Training & Practice (80 hours)